 We can detect sound using our ears.
 It is the organ we use for hearing!

-Boingg Ear flag Vibrations of ruler passed to air particles then to the cochlea where it is uditory Ear bones Ruler Hairs vibrate in Object he cochlea, sending vibrates vibrat vibrates vibrate a message to the brain (along the auditory nerve).
+Boingg Ear flag Vibrations of ruler passed to air particles uditory Ear bones Ruler Hairs vibrate in Object he cochlea, sending vibrates vibrat vibrates vibrate a message to the brain (along the auditory nerve).